 - Other tests, such as a computed tomography (CT) scan, may be needed to follow up abnormal ultrasound results.
-For more information, see the topic Computed Tomography (CT) Scan.
+To learn more, see the topic Computed Tomography (CT) Scan of the Body.

 - X-rays are not recommended during pregnancy because of the risk of damage to the fetus.
 Because ultrasound is safe during pregnancy, it generally is used instead of an abdominal X-ray if a pregnant woman's abdomen needs to be checked.

 - In rare cases, gallstones may not be found by ultrasound.
 Other imaging tests may be done if gallstones are suspected but not seen on the ultrasound.

 - Using abdominal ultrasound, a doctor can usually distinguish among a simple fluid-filled cyst, a solid tumor, or another type of mass that needs further evaluation.
 If a solid tumor is found, abdominal ultrasound cannot determine whether it is cancerous (malignant) or noncancerous (benign).
 A biopsy may be needed if a tumor is found.
 Ultrasound may be used during the biopsy to help guide the placement of the needle.

 - Ultrasound is less expensive than other tests, such as a CT scan or magnetic resonance imaging (MRI) scan, that also can provide a picture of the abdominal organs.
 But for some problems, such as abdominal masses or an injury, a CT scan or MRI may be a more appropriate test.
 Also, these tests may be done if the abdominal ultrasound is normal but abdominal pain persists.

 - A pelvic ultrasound will be used to produce a picture of the lower abdominal (pelvic) organs and other structures inside the pelvis.
 To learn more, see the topic Pelvic Ultrasound.